germanysbestkeptsecret/Wookmark-jQuery/README.md

 These values can be given as numbers which will be interpreted as pixels or you can use percentage strings like '20%'.
 When `flexibleWidth` is set an `itemWidth` != 0 is used as minimum item width.
 As example using a `flexibleWidth` of 40% will result in two columns with 10% space to the sides of the container.

-### Refresh trigger

-Elements which are hidden have cannot be laid out until they are visible.
-If you use wookmark on a hidden tab layout will not be immediately performed.
-When the tab is made visible you can manually refresh wookmark using a trigger on your container.

-    $('#myContent').trigger('refreshWookmark');
+#### offset, outerOffset and verticalOffset

+`offset` is the horizontal and vertical space between two tiles.
+`outerOffset` is the space between the outer tiles and the parent container.
+`verticalOffset` is optional and can be set to achieve a vertical offset between two tiles which is different from `offset`.

-### fillEmptySpace
+#### fillEmptySpace

 This creates placeholders at the bottom of each column to create an even layout.
 See `example-placeholder` on how to use it.
 These placeholders use the css class `wookmark-placeholder`.
 You can overwrite it in your own css to fit your needs.

-### ignoreInactiveItems
+#### ignoreInactiveItems

 When set to `false` inactive items will still be shown when filtered.
 This can be used to fade out filtered items.
 See the example-filter/fade.html example.

-### comparator
+#### comparator

 You can use this option to provide a custom comparator function which the plugin will use to sort the tiles.
 See example-sort or example-stamp on how to use it.

+### Refresh trigger

+Elements which are hidden have cannot be laid out until they are visible.
+If you use wookmark on a hidden tab layout will not be immediately performed.
+When the tab is made visible you can manually refresh wookmark using a trigger on your container.

+    $('#myContent').trigger('refreshWookmark');

 Included examples
 -----------------